simagix/keyhole/README.md

 - Perform teardown ops in the last minute

 ```
-keyhole --uri mongodb://localhost/?replicaSet=replset
+keyhole mongodb://localhost/?replicaSet=replset
 ```

 It works on standalone, replica, and sharded cluster.
 For a sharded cluster, *keyhole* collects stats from the primary node of all shards and display stats individually.
-See [LOADTEST](LOADTEST.md) document for more details.
+See [LOADTEST](docs/LOADTEST.md) document for more details.

 ### Monitoring
 Only collects data from `db.serverStatus()` command.
-The [outputs](LOADTEST.md) share the same format from load test.
+The [outputs](docs/LOADTEST.md) share the same format from load test.

 ```
-keyhole --uri mongodb://localhost/?replicaSet=replset --peek
+keyhole --peek mongodb://localhost/?replicaSet=replset
 ```

 Collected server status data is saved to a file and can be viewed later using the command below.